-According to Montessori, the child is now on the threshold of reasoning.
-“Now they will occupy themselves with the how and why.
+Maria Montessori termed the second plane of development the Intellectual Period.
+This is the time when the child has a huge appetite for knowledge.
+According to Maria Montessori, the child is now on the threshold of reasoning – “Now they will occupy themselves with the how and why.
 They are beginning to become aware of the problems of cause and effect.”
 Children are also developing a moral sense.

-The academic curriculum is supported by activities and routines which promote independence and an understanding of their place in the world and their responsibility for it.
+In our Karri (Year 4, 5 & 6) classroom the academic curriculum is supported by activities and routines which promote independence and an understanding of their place in the world and their responsibility for it.
 There is a strong focus at this stage on their development as social beings.

 In Karri, students spend a lot of time carrying out research projects structured around the inquiry process.
 These can be completed individually or by working in close collaboration with peers, focusing on organising and sharing responsibility.

 Specialist subjects including Music, Visual Art, Science & STEM, Physical Education, and Japanese continue to be an important part of the curriculum throughout all of Primary School.